 It’s not really new information that color can be really hard to keep up with.
 “Faded color might appear aged,” Galazka says.
 “Instead, opt for revitalizing your shade by going to your colorist for a gloss in-between visits.
 But we also walk a fine line between wanting a rooted color and then, not coloring your hair for three-months-plus.”
 Her tip: If your natural root color exceeds more then four inches, it’s aging and it’s time to color that mane.

-Keeping the ends of your hair fresh will always make you look younger and more polished.
-“A lot of times we do so much mechanical damage to our hair, we forget to treat it,” Galazka says, and suggests that, if you aren’t ready for a trim, revitalizing the midshaft to ends by going to the salon once a month and doing a deep-conditioning treatment.
+Keeping the ends of your hair fresh will always make you look younger and more polished, Galazka says.
+“A lot of times we do so much mechanical damage to our hair, we forget to treat it,” she notes, and suggests that, if you aren’t ready for a trim, revitalizing the midshaft to ends by going to the salon once a month and doing a deep-conditioning treatment.
 “Not only will this keep your strands looking shiny but younger-looking as well.”
+Likewise, Garren refers to what he calls “ragged” edges.
+“Hair that is too long, thin and raggedy can make you look old fashioned and will date you.
+Rethink your color and cut, and go to someone you admire to cut your hair.”

 Find a Doctor